RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Detailed Experimental Settings

-The LLaVA-Bench~\cite{liu2023visual} dataset consists of 24 images along with 60 image-related questions.
+\textbf{LLaVA-Bench\footnote{\href{https://huggingface.co/datasets/liuhaotian/llava-bench-in-the-wild}{https://huggingface.co/datasets/liuhaotian/llava-bench-in-the-wild}}.} The LLaVA-Bench~\cite{liu2023visual} dataset consists of 24 images along with 60 image-related questions.
 This dataset is demanding as it has been collected from a variety of domains including diverse scenes, memes, paintings, sketches, and more.
 We conduct qualitative case studies on this dataset to exhibit the efficacy of \Ours in challenging tasks and its adaptability to new domains.